 J. Gresham Machen (1881–1937) stands as one of the most courageous and intellectually formidable defenders of orthodox Christianity in the modern era.
 A New Testament scholar, Presbyterian theologian, and cultural apologist, Machen’s impact stretched far beyond the ivory towers of academia.
 His career was marked by a deep commitment to truth, clarity in public witness,…

-Introduction and Authorial Context The year was 1981.
+The year was 1981.
 Ronald Reagan had just taken office.
 Roe v.
 Wade had been law for less than a decade.
 The Moral Majority had captured the imagination of a growing number of evangelical voters.
 But in the midst of this awakening, Francis Schaeffer didn’t issue a pep rally speech.
-He…
+He wrote a manifesto.
+A…

 Book Review: The Great Evangelical Disaster by Francis Schaeffer